 Getting behind in taxes is an epidemic that has plagued millions of Americans from every walk of life.
 No matter the circumstances that led to your tax debt, every taxpayer deserves a chance to resolve their tax liabilities and clear their accounts with the IRS.
-An IRS Offer in Compromise may be exactly the best tax resolution for your situation.
+An IRS Offer in Compromise (OIC) may be exactly the best tax resolution for your situation.

 What is Tax Resolution?

-All attempts to pay-off or settle your tax debts constitutes tax resolution.
+All attempts to pay-off or settle your tax debts constitute tax resolution.
 Taxes and the obligations that result from taxes can be resolved in different avenues.
 Below is a brief description of the various tax resolution avenues.

 - IRS Installment agreements: Whenever you are unable to pay your debt through a single payment, there are circumstances under which the IRS will break up your tax liability into small chunks payable as monthly installments.
 The IRS Installment Agreements are a set of payment plans offered and supervised by the Internal Revenue Service.

 - The IRS Offer in Compromise: After assessing your tax debt, there are circumstances when the IRS will let you settle your debt with a fraction of your total debt